Anuj-Kumar-AJ/Learn-Infracture-and-Cloud-on-the-Go/devOpsRoadmap.md

 	Kubernetes
-		must lern for all domain
+		must learn for all domain

 		- architecture
 		- objects